sukharah/MES-Unpacker/readme.md

 program.exe pack "./textinputfile.txt" "./mesoutputfile.mes" ["data/bytecodedef.txt"]
 ```

-The `data/bytecodedef.txt` file specifies which bytecode/character set definitions should be used for
+The `data/bytecodedef.txt` file specifies which bytecode/character set decoder definitions should be used for
 processing the files.

+The following decoders are defined:
-For example, for Harvest Moon: A Wonderful Life files, the parameter should be
+- `data/awl.txt` is the default decoder parameter, used to decode MES files from Harvest Moon: A Wonderful Life
-`data/awl.txt`, which is the default value.
-For Harvest Moon: Another Wonderful Life it should be
+- `data/anawl.txt` decodes MES files from Harvest Moon: A Wonderful Life
-specified as `data/anawl.txt`.
+- `data/awlse.txt` for Harvest Moon: A Wonderful Life Special Edition for the PS2 (partial charset)
+- `data/awljpn.txt` for Bokujou Monogatari: Wonderful Life
+- `data/anawljpn.txt` for Bokujou Monogatari: Wonderful Life for Girls
+- `data/awljpn-eng.txt` for the Japanese games with English index parameter names.

+Only index parameter files differ between awljpn.txt and anawljpn.txt

 ## Additional development/Notes
 The following files for Harvest Moon: Another Wonderful Life are corrupted and will not be supported: